quantu-mc/quantu-mc/books/digitalminimalism.md

 ## 7. Join the Attention Resistance

 Facebook, Google, and other services utilise the attention economy; the business sector that makes money gathering consumers' attention, then repackaging and selling it to advertisers.
 The best way to use these services is in a manner that optimises the value you receive.
-This isn't just a commonsense adjustment to your digital habits, but a bold act of resistance.
+This isn't just a common sense adjustment to your digital habits, but a bold act of resistance.

 To use these services intentionally: